Regular colored graphs of positive degree: Proof of Proposition

-The removal of the chain-vertex does not separates the graph $G$ and in the resulting graph $G'$ the two new edges belong to a same $(i,j)$-cycle, but the chain-vertex represent a broken chain: in this case the removal is equivalent to a Case II.A removal of $(D-1)$-dipole in the graph $G^+$, followed by some melon deletions:
+\item {\it Case III.b: single resulting face.} This case is similar to a Case II.B removal of a $(D-1)$-dipole: the removal of the chain-vertex does not separate $\tilde G$ but in the resulting scheme $ \tilde G_1$ the two new edges belong to a same $(c_1,c_2)$-cycle.
+The removal of the chain-vertex is equivalent to a Case II.B removal of $(D-1)$-dipole in the graph $ \tilde G'$, followed by some melon deletions: